 - Heart palpitations or rapid heart rate

-Some people with pulmonary embolism do not have symptoms but others may rapidly become worse and even die.
+Some people with pulmonary embolism do not have symptoms but in others, symptoms may occur rapidly, worsen and quickly become fatal.
 Symptoms of pulmonary embolism should be treated as a medical emergency.

 Testosterone therapy has been shown to have a direct link to thrombosis-pulmonary embolus or pulmonary embolisms.
-Subjects who are administered exogenous (replacement) testosterone have been shown to be 5 times more likely to develop respiratory illness including pulmonary embolism.
+Men who are administered exogenous (replacement) testosterone have been shown to be 5 times more likely to develop respiratory illness including pulmonary

-In 2009, the FDA required an additional warning to testosterone products regarding the threat of adverse events in women and children.
-In January of 2014, the FDA announced investigations regarding the increased risk of additional severe adverse events, particularly heart attack.
-In June of 2014, the FDA added a general warning to all testosterone products regarding the potential for blood clot development which can cause pulmonary embolism.
+In January of 2014, after the publication of two large studies, the Food and Drug Administration (FDA) announced that they were conducting investigations regarding the increased risk of additional severe adverse events, particularly heart attack.
+In June of 2014, the FDA issued a separate warning about blood clotting and in 2015, required that a general warning be added to all testosterone products regarding serious side effects including heart attack.
+This was followed by an additional warning regarding the potential for blood clot development which can cause pulmonary embolism and death.

-Many additional lawsuits are expected to be filed and patients or their families may receive monetary compensation for damages such as injury or death as well as punitive damages.
-Learn more about testosterone lawsuits here.
+Thousands of lawsuits have already been filed for serious injury or deaths caused by testosterone replacement, most of which are in men who do not actually have hypogonadism.
+Many additional lawsuits may be expected and patients or their families may receive monetary compensation for damages such as injury or death as well as punitive damages.